 - It is not a space for self-promotion.
 It’s ok to mention things we’ve done or written in the context of answers or advice, but you won’t see things like “hey, check out this thing I wrote, what do you think?”

-If this sounds like something you’d be interested in, please join us.
+The Elezea Community is a private space.
+If this sounds like something you’d be interested in, please request access.